-Piperine also has metabolic effects in black pepper and can improve the bioavailability of various drugs such as antibiotics, rifampicin, sulfadiazine, tetracycline and phenytoin by increasing their absorption and slowing the metabolism of the drug.
-This can lead to an overdose of some drugs.13
+Piperine also has metabolic effects in black pepper and can improve the bioavailability of various drugs such as antibiotics, rifampicin, sulfadiazine, tetracycline and phenytoin by increasing their absorption and slowing down the metabolism of the drug.
+This can lead to an overdose of some medications.13

 It is best to stick to the dose indicated on the packaging.
-However, if you take medication that increases bioavailability due to the dosage with piperine, you should talk to your doctor about possible interactions and side effects beforehand.
+However, if you are taking medication that increases bioavailability due to piperine dosing, you should first talk to your doctor about possible interactions and side effects.

 Hardly any diet can do without black pepper, because it is one of the most popular spices in the world.
 In addition, the agitator can offer you many health benefits.
 If you want to know what you can do with one Mineral deficiencies can do, read on at this point.